COWestSlopeTech/project-kronos/guidelines.md

 ##
 ## Pull Request Acceptance
 1. Pull requests need to be reviewed by another member.
-2. When should a 3rd party enter the conversation?
+2. A 3rd reviewer should be included when two contributors can't agree on approach OR when the two contributors don't have the specific knowledge needed to agree on the best approach.

 ## Pull Request Etiquette
 1. After 3 days of no response, person who created PR should ping the community or a specific member as a polite nudge.